Challenge X: Year Three

 Year Three required further refinement of the vehicle with the goal of delivering a “showroom” vehicle that addresses the requirements of consumers.
 At the conclusion of years one through three, team vehicles were judged in areas such as towing capacity, acceleration, ride and handling, noise and vibration, greenhouse gas impact, total well-to-wheels fuel economy, and consumer acceptability.

 Year Four

-The competition is currently in year four for the 2007–2008 academic year.
-The fourth year of the program will give students the opportunity to further implement innovative technologies in their vehicles, such as telematics, that will help meet consumer demands for safety, security and convenience.
-The final year will also allow teams to focus on developing and implementing marketing plans for their vehicles to promote the goals of the Challenge X program.
-The year end competition will be a road rally.
+The competition ended in year four for the 2007–2008 academic year.
+The fourth year of the program gave students the opportunity to further implement innovative technologies in their vehicles, such as telematics, that will help meet consumer demands for safety, security and convenience.
+The final year also allowed teams to focus on developing and implementing marketing plans for their vehicles to promote the goals of the Challenge X program.
+The year end competition was a road rally.